|God's guidance isn't always easy to understand|

 yourself some of the money you received for the land?"
 (Acts 5:3)

-Both Ananias and his wife died for conspiring against what they promised to God.
+Both Ananias and his wife died for breaking their vow.

 Peter said Ananias' heart was filled by Satan to do the wrong things.

-To counter that, we need to be filled with God's Spirit and try to align with it instead.
-So
+To counter that, we need to try and align with God's Spirit, so

 be anxious about anything, but be thankful and depend on God through prayer